 This is All Very Familiar

 I completely recognize this surah in content and sentiment.
 The thing is, I recognize it from beyond the constant iteration and reiteration of these threats and assertions throughout the Quran.
-As I get closer to the end of the Quran, I feel ever more comfortable comparing the Quran’s view of the world to that of Christianity –particularly views that are derived from or resemble Christianity as formulated by John Calvin.
+As I get closer to the end of the Quran, I feel ever more comfortable comparing the Quran’s views to that of Christianity –particularly Christianity as formulated by John Calvin.
 Just take a look at Wikipedia’s summary of Calvinism to see some very Quran-compatible concepts.
 That’s why I have so many thoughts on “fundamentalism” as an ideological tendency.
 That’s why I’m so familiar with the Fear of The Lord and how believers react to and process it.
 I’m privy to a different brand of the same thoughts.
 And alas, that’s also why I know just how easily and happily believers of both communities are to accept and not examine the terrible things they are telling people about God and Hell.

 The thing is, if you believe yourself to be immune from Hell, having through appropriate thought and action aligned yourself to God’s merciful side, there ceases to be a reason to be disturbed by Hell.
 Ironically, looking at Hell and imagining the horror and pain of it becomes even more attractive and appealing.
 After all, the worse Hell is, the greater the amount of mercy you can read into your own avoidance of it.
+Hell ceases to be examined as truly disturbing and starts being examined for its usefulness.
 The worse Hell is, the more motivation you can draw from it for denying one’s tendencies for criminal and unjust behavior.
 So long as you don’t have to be afraid of Hell –because you know you’ve gained God’s mercy and avoided it– it doesn’t matter to you how horrible you imagine it to be.
 It is a very self-interested perspective, and indeed the Quran wants to keep things that way.